Dogs think, feel & learn.

 Reinforce them whenever you can.

-The potential benefits of creating a neutral language of values are:
+The potential benefits of creating a neutral language of values in the dog training realm are:

 Between trainers:

-• It creates a language of goodwill and more opportunities to complement each other.
+- It creates a language of goodwill and more opportunities to exchange ideas for a common cause.

 For clients: